 Discover Ostuni

-Admire the Cliffs of Polignano a Mare
+Admire the cliffs of Polignano a Mare

-What are the best traditional restaurants to eat in Lecce?
+What are the best restaurants in Lecce?

 La Vecchia Osteria – A must for classic dishes like orecchiette with turnip greens and fava bean purée.